-Grape yield and quality is a function of myriad environmental factors.
-Plant nutrition is one of the most important of these, with the benefit that it can be managed by the grower.
+Grapevine yields and berry quality are influenced by many environmental factors.
+Plant nutrition is one of the most important of these, and it can be managed by growers.

 This research was initiated by the National Grape Research Alliance (NGRA) and is funded through the National Institute of Food and Agriculture’s Specialty Crop Research Initiative Coordinated Agricultural Projects (CAP) grant.
 Project Award Number: 2020-51181-32159.